szmaragdynia/python-learning/README.md

-# Repo for learning python
+# Repo for all things python
+I am actually in the process of cleaning up mess (merging, further automating, more elegant solutions) in the gps-related scripts

 # Notes for myself
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process